Planned Parenthood President Lies Again, Defends Eugenicist Margaret Sanger

 Pro-life Hamer was under no illusion which movement was racist.
 Ethyl Payne, a journalist for the Afro American, described the freedom fighter as a “passionate believer in the right to life” and that she “spoke out strongly against abortion as a means of genocide.”
 Many other black women feel the same way: Dr. Alveda King, Catherine Davis, Day Gardner, Star Parker, Dr. Freda Bush, Connie Eller, Zina Hackworth, Kay Coles James or the late Dr. Mildred Jefferson (who was the first black woman to graduate from Harvard Medical School and the co-founder of the National Right to Life Committee) just to name a few.

 I’m not fooled either.
 As the founder of The Radiance Foundation—an organization that launched the first public ad campaign to illuminate the hugely disproportionate impact of abortion in the black community—we’ve seen how mainstream media continues to cover for one of the world’s most eugenic organizations.
 In NYC, where Planned Parenthood was spawned, more black babies—for years—have been aborted than born alive.
 In 2014, when Johnson was Planned Parenthood’s Board Chair, there were 1,101 black babies aborted for every 1,000 born alive.
 Johnson conveniently never talks about that grim reality.
 Nor does she ever talk about fathers and the massive epidemic of fatherlessness which leads to abortion rates up to five times higher in the black community.
-I’m a black adoptive father with beautifully brown children.
+I’m an adoptive father with beautifully brown children.
 I was conceived in rape yet adopted and loved into a racially diverse family of fifteen.
 My white pro-life parents weren’t concerned about a “falling white birth rate.”
 They wanted to love those who escaped the violence of abortion and were wrongly written off as “unwanted” and “unloved.”
 They adopted nine non-white children (black and biracial, Native American, and Vietnamese) and one Caucasian child.

 There’s no escaping the truth about Sanger’s brokenness and the vile anti-human ideology she maintained throughout her life.
 Planned Parenthood regularly celebrates their eugenicist founder.
 “Birth control itself, often denounced as a violation of natural law, is nothing more or less than the facilitation of the process of weeding out the unfit, of preventing the birth of defectives or of those who will become defectives.”
 These words from chapter 18 in Sanger’s book, Women and the New Race, define her motivations for “reproductive health.”

-Sanger led the effort to join the American Birth Control (which would later be renamed Planned Parenthood) and the American Eugenics Society (AES) to produce a combined journal.
+Sanger led the effort to join the American Birth Control League (which would later be renamed Planned Parenthood) and the American Eugenics Society (AES) to produce a combined journal.
 One couldn’t get enough racist and elitist pseudoscience back then.
 On March 30, 1928 Sanger met with AES secretary Leon Whitney and other members of both organizations to discuss forging ahead together.
 (Leon Whitney, by the way, would later be praised by Hitler for his 1934 pro-forced-sterilization manifesto: “The Case For Sterilization”.)
 At the time of this hopeful venture, AES was led by Madison Grant, the author of the deeply racist and anti-Semitic book, The Passing of the Great Race.
 According to the New York Times, “Hitler’s most valued book on America was The Passing of the Great Race and that Hitler quoted liberally from Grant in his speeches and is said to have sent him a letter describing The Passing of the Great Race as ‘my bible’ ”.
 The AES rejected Sanger’s offer to merge.